oriolrius/avro-finetune/FEATURE_CONFIG.md

-# Configuration Externalization Feature
+# 📘 Feature Configuration Guide

+Complete documentation of all configurable features in the Phi-3 Fine-Tuning Pipeline.

 ## Overview
-This feature branch explores externalizing training configuration to environment variables and implementing automatic model naming based on hyperparameters.
+This project provides comprehensive configuration externalization, automatic experiment tracking, and deployment export capabilities for Phi-3 fine-tuning.

 ## New Features